 Altitude sickness information.

-The following information gives you some ideas about high altitude sickness and how to minimize its effects.
-There are three stages of altitude sickness and symptoms.
+The following information helps you better ideas about high altitude sickness and how to minimize its effects.
+There are three stages of altitude mountain sickness and symptoms.

 1. Normal AMS symptoms – expected but not serious.

-Every trekker will experience some if not all of these symptoms, no matter how slowly they ascend.
+Every trekker will feel some if not all of these symptoms, no matter how slowly they ascend.
 Periods of drowsiness (need more sleep than normal; at least 10 hours)

 Occasional loss of appetite